mine-ing/Code-Snippets/SharePoint API Eventfetcher/README.md

-# Get Sharepoint List
+# Sharepoint API Eventfetcher

-Gets an Eventslist from Sharepoint and writes the xml contents of that list into a properly formatted .json file
+Gets a calendar from SharePoint and writes the xml contents of that calendar into a properly formatted .json file